Air Force Tuition Assistance: What You Need to Know

 How Much is Tuition Assistance?

 The Air Force Tuition Assistance program will pay 100% of your tuition, up to $250 per credit hour, $166 per quarter hour.
-This would be up to $4,500 per fiscal year.
+Update: In the fall of 2020, the Air Force cut its Tuition Assistance cap from $4,500 per fiscal year to $3,750 per fiscal year.

 Your Tuition Assistance funding request needs to be approved by supervisors through the Air Force Virtual Education Center (AFVEC).

 This must be done within 45 calendar days before, and no later than seven days before the start of the term.
 If not approved in time, it will be auto-deleted.

 If you have been inactive with your education for a year or more, you will need to receive follow-up counseling from your local education officer before being able to use the TA benefits.